aws-samples/genai-bedrock-fsxontap/README.md

-## Build RAG based generative AI applications in AWS by integrating Amazon Bedrock with Amazon FSx for NetApp ONTAP
+## Build RAG based generative AI applications in AWS using Amazon FSx for NetApp ONTAP with Amazon Bedrock

-1. Integrate Amazon FSx for NetApp ONTAP with Amazon Bedrock to build Retrieval Augmented Generation (RAG) based generative AI applications by bringing company-specific, unstructured user file data from FSx for NetApp ONTAP for your RAG applications.
+1. Use Amazon FSx for NetApp ONTAP with Amazon Bedrock to build Retrieval Augmented Generation (RAG) based generative AI applications by bringing company-specific, unstructured user file data from FSx for NetApp ONTAP for your RAG applications.
 2. Leverage Windows and Linux based file ownership-based access control operations to provide a permissions-based RAG experience for your users.

 ### Solution Overview